ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 }
 ```

-Finally, lets add a switch case that calls the correct method depending on the request verb or simply all data required for the Gantt chart:
+Finally, lets add a switch case that calls the correct method depending on the request verb, or simply all data required for the Gantt chart:
 ```ts
 switch (true) {
   case id && method === 'GET':